top of page

 • DIY / In-house: $0–$50 AUD | 1–2 hours | Use your email platform’s built-in landing page tools.

-Mentor Tip Pair your Newsletter Sign Up Page with a Thank You Page that delivers a lead magnet or welcome video.
-It doubles the value of the first interaction.
+When we build websites, we strategically pair your Newsletter Sign Up Page with a Thank You Page that delivers a lead magnet or welcome video.
+It doubles the value of the first interaction - and impacts growth.

 What to Do Next

-Get The StartUp Deck.
 Access proven frameworks and templates for founders — including growth email sequences, landing page structures, and content strategy systems.
-Comes with six months of ProDesk access so you can execute faster and smarter.🚀 [Grab your deck at TheStartUpDeck.com]
+Comes with six months of ProDesk access so you can execute faster and smarter.

 The Bottom Line